rancher/cattle/docs/source/installation/quickstart.rst

 Hypervisor
 ^^^^^^^^^^

-The default hypervisors supported by dStack are docker and KVM (really libvirt).
+The default hypervisors supported by Cattle are docker and KVM (really libvirt).

 Ubuntu 12.04+
 -------------